SSoelvsten/adiar/docs/core/files.md

 ### Node Writer

-To follow the ordering in a `node_file` one has to write nodes bottom-up and in reverse for each layer with respect to the _id_.
+To follow the ordering in a `node_file` one has to write nodes bottom-up and in reverse for each level with respect to the _id_.
 One can write nodes to the file by use of the `node_writer` object, that can be constructed in two ways.

 - `node_writer()`